Alpha Centauri Ab: New finding

 A 2025 study using observations from the James Webb Telescope derived a mass between 90 and 150 Earth mass and a radius of 1.0 Jupiter radius.
-Combining non-detections and observations of a candidate in 2019 by VLT and JWST in 2024, the team estimated an orbital period between 2 and 3 years, an orbital eccentricity of 0.4 and an inclination relative to the Alpha Centauri AB orbital plane of approximately 50 to 130°.
+Combining non-detections and observations of the candidate in 2019 by VLT and JWST in 2024, the team estimated an orbital period between 2 and 3 years, an orbital eccentricity of 0.4 and an inclination relative to the Alpha Centauri AB orbital plane of approximately 50 to 130°.